bowtie-json-schema/bowtie/docs/contributing.rst

 Installation
 ------------

-If you're going to work on Bowtie itself, you likely will want to install it using Python's `editable install functionality <pip:editable-installs>`, as well as to install Bowtie's testing dependencies e.g. by running:
+If you're going to work on Bowtie itself, you will want to install it along with its testing dependencies by running:

 .. code:: sh

-    $ uv pip install -r test-requirements.txt -e .
+    $ uv sync --group=test

 within a checkout of the Bowtie repository.
-This will allow you to make changes to files within Bowtie and see results without reinstalling it repeatedly.
+``uv`` will automatically install the package in `editable mode <https://docs.astral.sh/uv/concepts/projects/sync/#editable-installation>`_ so that changes are immediately visible if you edit Bowtie's source.

 Running the Tests